mrezabayat/iamsorush/content/posts/dry-principle.md

 Dry is short for “Don’t repeat yourself”.
  There are occasions that a piece of code is rewritten several times.
  It is better to define that as a specific method or class.
- I explain it with examples
+ I explain it with examples.
-Example.

 ## Example 1